earthobservations/phenodata/doc/archive/dwd.rst

 .. code-block:: bash

-    # Show all tables and views.
+    # Display all tables and views.
     sqlite3 "${DBPATH}" '.tables'

-    # Show schema of all tables and views.
+    # Display schema of all tables and views.
     sqlite3 "${DBPATH}" '.fullschema --indent'

+    # Display database metadata information.
+    sqlite3 "${DBPATH}" --header --csv 'SELECT * FROM dwd_about'

 The database about historical observations from immediate reporters contains ~250,000 records as of 2023.